Learn how to use the MindBridge Account Classification ("MAC") code system.

-- At the highest level (L1), accounts are divided into major categories such as assets and liabilities.
+Assets (Level 1) — Accounts are divided into major categories such as assets and liabilities

-- The next level (L2) breaks off into subcategories, including current assets and long-term assets.
+Capital assets (Level 2) — Accounts are broken off into subcategories, including current assets and long-term assets

-- The third level (L3) separates accounts by their business purpose, such as accounts payable and accounts receivable.
+Building-related (Level 3) — Separates accounts by their business purpose, such as accounts payable and accounts receivable

-- The lowest level (L4) applies granular details to the L3 categories.
+- Work in progress (Level 5) — If the account structure has accounts at the fifth level (L5), these will be the most granular accounts.
 This level classifies accounts by their specific purpose, such as inventories of goods for sale and inventories of raw materials.

 Export the attached .xlsx file below this article for the full list of MAC codes.